CalabreseLab/hmseekr/README.md

 5. bkgfadir (-bkgf): fasta file directory for background sequences, which serves as the normalizing factor for the input of seekr_norm_vectors and used by seekr_kmer_counts function.
 This fasta file can be different from the nullfadir fasta file
 6. knum (-k): a single integer value for kmer number
 7. func (-fc): the function to use for finding hits, default='findhits_condE', other options include 'findhits'
-8. streaklen (-sl): Integer, minimum length of hit sequence that would be considered as a streak, default=25.
-9. gaplen (-gl): Integer, maximum length of non-hit region following a hit streak that would be considered as a gap, default=0 means no gap merging.
-If users choose to merge small gaps between hits segments, only hit segments that are greater than streaklen, called hit streak, would be considered.
-For each hit streak, if the following gap is less than gaplen, the gap would be converted as a hit region and merged with the previous hit streak and the following hit sequence (whether it is a streak or not).
-Repeat the process until no more gaps can be merged.
-If users choose not to merge small gaps between hits segments, and report all hits as they are, set gaplen to 0.
-For example, a sequence with the following status '+':hit, '-':non-hit, '++++++++++---+++++'would be converted into '++++++++++++++++++' when streaklen=8 and gaplen=2.
-10. lenmin (-li): only keep hits sequences that have length > lenmin for calculating stats in the output, default=100. if no filter is needed, set to 0
+8. lenmin (-li): only keep hits sequences that have length > lenmin for calculating stats in the output, default=100. if no filter is needed, set to 0
-11. lenmax (-la): only keep hits sequences that have length < lenmax for calculating stats in the output, default=1000.
+9. lenmax (-la): only keep hits sequences that have length < lenmax for calculating stats in the output, default=1000.
-12. llrfilter (-llrf): only keep hits sequences that have kmerLLR > llrfilter for calculating stats in the output, default=0. if no filter is needed, set to 0. kmerLLR is the log likelihood ratio of of the probability that the set of k-mers y within a hit derived from the QUERY versus the NULL state.
+10. llrfilter (-llrf): only keep hits sequences that have kmerLLR > llrfilter for calculating stats in the output, default=0. if no filter is needed, set to 0. kmerLLR is the log likelihood ratio of of the probability that the set of k-mers y within a hit derived from the QUERY versus the NULL state.
 It is the sum of the log2(Q/N) ratio for each kmer within a hit.
-13. pfilter (-pf): only keep hits sequences that have seekr pearson correlation p value < pfilter for calculating stats in the output, default=1. if no filter is needed, set to 1
+11. pfilter (-pf): only keep hits sequences that have seekr pearson correlation p value < pfilter for calculating stats in the output, default=1.1. if no filter is needed, set to 1.1
-14. outputname (-name): File name for output dataframe, default='seqstosummary_results'
+12. outputname (-name): File name for output dataframe, default='seqstosummary_results'
-15. outputdir (-dir): path of output directory to save outputs and intermediate files, default is a subfolder called seqstosummary under current directory.
+13. outputdir (-dir): path of output directory to save outputs and intermediate files, default is a subfolder called seqstosummary under current directory.
 The intermediate fasta seq files, count files, trained models and hits files are automatically saved under the outputdir into subfolders: seqs, counts, models, hits, where qT and nT are included in the file names
-16. outdfformat (-format): the format of the output dataframe, default='long', other option is 'wide'
+14. outdfformat (-format): the format of the output dataframe, default='long', other option is 'wide'
-17. alphabet (-a): String, Alphabet to generate k-mers default='ATCG'
+15. alphabet (-a): String, Alphabet to generate k-mers default='ATCG'
-18. progressbar (-pb): whether to show progress bar, default=True: show progress bar
+16. progressbar (-pb): whether to show progress bar, default=True: show progress bar

 #### Output:
 a dataframe in long format: where each row contains a sequence in the search pool fasta file, and eight columns: seqName, feature, counts, len_sum, LLR_sum, LLR_median, pval_median, pval_min: seqName corresponds to the header in the search pool fasta file; feature corresponds to the header in the query fasta file; counts is the counts of filtered hit regions of the search pool sequences with the query sequences; len_sum is the sum of the length of all counts of a search pool sequence with the query sequences; LLR_sum is the sum of kmer log likelihood ratio (kmerLLR) for each search pool sequence with the query sequences; LLR_median is the median of kmer log likelihood ratio (kmerLLR) for each search pool sequence with the query sequences; pval_median is the median of seekr pearson correlation p value for each search pool sequence with the query sequences; pval_min is the minimum of seekr pearson correlation p value for each search pool sequence with the query sequences.
 In wide format: each row of the output dataframe corresponds to a sequence in the search pool fasta, and columns are eachfeature_counts, eachfeature_len_sum, eachfeature_LLR_sum, eachfeature_LLR_median, eachfeature_pval_median, eachfeature_pval_min.